unix-world/Smart.Framework.Modules/README.md

 	* SVN (manager): a web based SVN (subversion) manager

 ### Extra App Modules (GPLv3 licensed ; can be used with Smart.Framework licensed under GPLv3 license only):
+	* Documentor: a PHP and JavaScript documentation generator
 	* Cloud App: an advanced Cloud Api and app module: WebDAV, CalDAV / WebCal and CardDAV / WebAddressbook
 	* Agile App: an document store API and app module for Smart.Framework
 	* Workflow Components: a collection of smart Javascript components and utilities